suenot/aicommit/readme.md

 - ✅ Auto push functionality (`aicommit --push`)
 - ✅ Auto push functionality (`aicommit --pull`)
 - ✅ Interactive commit message generation (`aicommit --dry-run`)
+- ✅ Basic .gitignore file checks and management (create ~/.default_gitignore and use it as template if there is no .gitignore in this directory)

 ### Planned Features
 - 🚧 Tests for each feature to prevent breaking changes
 - 🚧 Split commits by file (`aicommit --by-file`)
 - 🚧 Split commits by feature (`aicommit --by-feature`)
-- 🚧 Basic .gitignore file checks and management
 - 🚧 Watch mode (`aicommit --watch 1m`)
 - 🚧 Watch with edit delay (`aicommit --watch 1m --wait-for-edit 30s`)
 - 🚧 Version management for multiple languages (package.json, requirements.txt, etc.)